Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 WeWeb Backend Integrations

 One of WeWeb’s biggest strengths is how well it connects with backends.
+As of April 2026, you have two categories of options:

-• Xano: Great for workflows and APIs.
+• Xano: Great for visual API workflows without writing code

 Learn more: WeWeb + Supabase | WeWeb + Xano